IKE Platform

 ws:checkpoint — tag without releasing

-Create a workspace checkpoint — tag every subproject at its current HEAD and record the snapshot in a YAML manifest.
+Create a workspace checkpoint — tag every member at its current HEAD and record the snapshot in a YAML manifest.
 A checkpoint records the current state of the workspace for reproduction.
 It is not a build or a release — no POM version changes, no compilation, no deployment.
 TeamCity watches for checkpoint tags on the workspace repo and handles CI verification.

 The publish variant runs ws:align-publish first so the checkpoint captures a consistent inter-subproject state.